 - They have entire teams of security professionals dedicated to protecting customer data.

 - An independent third party auditor issued Google Apps an unqualified SAS70 Type II certification (industry standard security audit).

-Although Augsburg’s e-mail would be outsourced to Google, Augsburg’s current IT policies such as Acceptable Use Policy and Network and Security Monitoring Policy still apply, which under some conditions the College has the right to examine electronic information stored on or passing over IT resources.
+Although Augsburg’s e-mail would be outsourced to Google, Augsburg’s current IT policies such as Acceptable Use Policy and Network and Security Monitoring Policy still apply, which under some conditions the University has the right to examine electronic information stored on or passing over IT resources.